Pranshu1852/Shimmer-Effect/README.md

 # Shimmer-Effect

-### Hello Everyone i created this Shimmer Effect package that can give shimmer effect.
+### Hello Everyone i created this Shimmer Effect package that can add and remove shimmer effect to the element you want in your website.

 ## How to Use: